 There are three major partners in this project:

 KentuckianaWorks is a non-profit corporation (with 501 (c) (3) status) that serves as the Workforce Development Board for the Greater Louisville region – a 7-county area with Louisville at its core.
 It is funded primarily by the U.S. Department of Labor and the WIOA through the Kentucky Education Workforce Development Cabinet.
 KentuckianaWorks oversees the region's system of career centers where job seekers can find jobs and education and training opportunities and apply for unemployment insurance.
 Career centers also help employers meet their workforce needs by linking them with qualified employees.
-KentuckianaWorks has received grants from federal and state agencies, national and regional philanthropic organizations to support a number of special initiatives with employers in the region (including a manufacturing career center, a health career center, a software coding talent pool training initiative, and a technology innovation center).
-[Insert staffing plan]
+KentuckianaWorks has received grants from federal and state agencies, as well as national and regional philanthropic organizations to support a number of special initiatives with employers in the region (including a manufacturing career center, a health career center, and a software coding talent pool training initiative called Code Louisville that was highlighted by President Barack Obama as part of his Tech Hire Initiative on his visit to Louisville in April, 2015.
+Lead staff from KentuckianaWorks who will be working on this project are Michael Gritton, Executive Director, Cindy Read, Deputy Director, Rider Rodriguez, Director of Sector Strategies, and Mary Rosenthal, Senior Program Director.
+Mr. Gritton will serve as senior advisor on the project design and implementation of the prototype effort to train job seekers in employability skills and place them into employment.
+Ms. Read will coordinate outreach to two strong employer partnerships (one in manufacturing, one in health care) to hopefully get at least one to participate in the fast-prototype pilot we envision.
+Mr. Rodriguez will work with a growing number of new hotels to determine if they wish to participate as an employer group in the fast-prototype pilot.
+Ms. Rosenthal will work with our One-Stop contractor partners at ResCare Services to determine the best way to utilize those Kentucky Career Centers as partners in this effort and to track the data on pilot participants.[Insert staffing plan]

 The National Fund for Workforce Solutions is a growing national partnership of employers, workers, communities, and philanthropy that strengthens local economies by implementing demand-driven strategies that create talent supply chains, advance workers into family-supporting careers, and improve workforce development systems.
 Operating in 35 communities across the United States (including Greater Louisville) and with over 75 industry partnerships, the National Fund promotes the development of employer-led industry partnerships that guide educational and training investments in skills and credentials.
 Established in 2008, the National Fund has been supported by a large and growing group of national and regional foundation.
 For several years, the National Fund has been administered by Jobs for the Future in Boston but has recently been established as a stand-alone, non-profit body, granted 501 (c) (3) status by the IRS based in Washington DC.
 Insert staffing plan]